SteveBeeblebrox/SHML/README.md

   * Actual HTML Tag: `<br>`
   * Example: `Hello%%World`
 ## Usage
+### Overview
 SHML does not modify the document in any way.
 It does not reformat any elements.
-SHML converts a string into another string.
+SHML converts one string into another string.
 That is it.
-You must give it the string to parse and then do something with the result. **SHML is not XSS secure!** If you are going to use SHML to allow users to format text (in comments for example), make sure to sanitize the input **after** it is sent through SHML.
+You must give it the string to parse and then do something with the result. **SHML is not XSS secure!** If you are going to use SHML to allow users to format text (in comments for example), make sure to sanitize the input **AFTER** it is sent through SHML.

 Ok, enough talk.
 I know what you are really looking for...
 ### Example 1: Basic Usage
 #### Code